 The concept of price elasticity has been studied in economics for several years using traditional methods [1].
 Price elasticity is a metric quantifying the degree to which the decrease in the price of a product increases its demand.
 When price is first lowered, the increase in demand is enough to offset the decrease in price and this leads to a higher revenue.
 However, after a certain point, the increase in demand is not enough to offset the decrease in price and the revenue starts to fall.
 This phenomenon is indicative of the presence of an ideal price point to maximize revenue [2].

-However, price elasticity tends to be complicated and the decrease in price of one product can not only increase the demand for that product but a decrease the demand for similar products as well (if customers started switching to the product with the discounted price) [3].
+However, price elasticity tends to be complicated and the decrease in price of one product can not only increase the demand for that product and decrease the demand for similar products as well (if customers started switching to the product with the discounted price) [3].

 Moreover, this behavior is not only product dependent, but also customer dependent.
 In the “Product Cannibalization and the role of prices” paper, the authors talk about the idea of “core customers” (who are still likely to purchase products when price is increased) vs. fringe customers (who are likely to stop buying if price increases too much) [4].
-The author also talks about the concept of asymmetric price elasticities, i.e. product A may be able to influence the demand for product B more so than product B can influence the price of product A. This can lead to more complexity in determining cross effects.
+They suggest the concept of asymmetric price elasticities, i.e. product A may be able to influence the demand for product B more so than product B can influence the price of product A. This can lead to more complexity in determining cross effects.

 In addition, traditional techniques for modeling cross effects have relied on basic methods like OLS, but this may not be sufficient to capture the non-linear nature of the problem space.
 [5]